tenstorrent/tt-metal/docs/source/tt-metalium/get_started/get_started.rst

 Metalium provides developers to do more than running models, facilitating a transition from running models effortlessly out of the box, engaging in lightweight optimizations, and progressing into more sophisticated, heavyweight optimizations.
-This series of five steps serves as an illustrative example, showcasing the available tools for optimizing performance on Tenstorrent hardware.
+This series of steps serves as an illustrative example, showcasing the available tools for optimizing performance on Tenstorrent hardware.